mlowery/sticky-kubeconfig/README.md

     when = 'sk-dirty -q'
     command = "echo 💾"
     ```
 4. (Optional) When you see the dirty icon in your prompt.
 You can optionally choose to set the session-unique kubeconfig as the new golden kubeconfig.
-To do so, run `sk-dirty`.
+To do so, run `sk-dirty` (with no arguments).

 ## Requirements